Flag This Hub

 Enjoy a Full Scottish Breakfast

-The Scots may well have a reputation for eating healthy breakfasts like porridge, but the reality is they enjoy nothing better than a full Scottish breakfast.
 Partly due to the cost of the ingredients, a full Scottish breakfast used to be restricted to Sunday only, when the whole family could gather round the dining table to enjoy a special Sunday breakfast that was different to every other day of the week.
-Nowadays, the rate of heart disease in Scotland is soaring thanks to many families deciding to treat themselves to a full Scottish breakfast every day of the week.

 A full Scottish breakfast is even more unhealthy than a full English breakfast, containing as it does much more saturated fats than the English version.